Is the warranty worthwhile?

 - defects arising from, or incidental to, accidental damage to the car that occurred after taking delivery;

-- defects arising from misuse or An act that breaches a duty to take reasonable care and results in loss or damage to another person.
-See also tort. on the part of the driver that occurred after taking delivery;
+- defects arising from misuse or negligence on the part of the driver that occurred after taking delivery;

 - defects occurring in the tyres, battery or any prescribed accessory (see below) of the car;

 - sale of a commercial vehicle or motor cycle;